contour-terminal/contour/docs/demo/ime.md

 ## Example of emoji input in contour using ibus

-List of emojis from [unicode](http://unicode.org/emoji/charts/full-emoji-list.html)
+List of emoji from [unicode](http://unicode.org/emoji/charts/full-emoji-list.html)

 You can insert any unicode character using ibus IME by pressing Ctrl+Shift+u (default) and then insert unicode code for the emoji or other character.